pachyderm/docs/content/latest/how-tos/advanced-data-operations/time-windows.md

 ```

 When you run a pipeline with `sales` as an input repository and a glob
-pattern of `/*`, Pachyderm processes each month's worth of sales data
+pattern of `/*`, MLDM processes each month's worth of sales data
 in parallel if workers are available.
 When you add new data into a
 subset of the months or add data into a new month, for example, May,
-Pachyderm processes only these updated datums.
+MLDM processes only these updated datums.

 More generally, this structure enables you to create the following
 types of pipelines: